-ICS won the 2022 NSW National Trust “Conservation – Interiors and Objects” Award for this project, with its submission titled “The Discovery of an Old Master Panel Painting Masquerading as a 19th Century Copy”.
-The discovery of this artwork made headlines around the world.
+ICS won the 2022 NSW National Trust “Conservation – Interiors and Objects” Award for the restoration of this 17th Century still life.
+The discovery of the true artist and date of the piece made headlines around the world.

 The still life painting originally belonged to the National Trust’s Woodford Academy collection.
 Its provenance was unknown, and for many years was assumed to be a 19th painting in the style of 17th Century Dutch Panel still life.
 The frame, in which the painting had previously been displayed, was also a 19th century design, which added to the assumption that the painting was not an original 17th Century Dutch still life.

 The artwork was delivered to ICS for conservators to ascertain any additional provenance and to provide significant conservation treatment.